 How much does the flu jab cost?

-If you are not eligible, you can still protect yourself with a private flu vaccine for just £12.99, which are available to pre-book, or simply ask our healthcare team what’s right for you.
+If you are not eligible for a free NHS flu vaccination, you can still protect yourself with a private flu vaccine for just £12.99.

 Keeping you safe when you visit us